AdobeDocs/commerce-events/src/pages/events/rule-events.md

 *  A unique name for the rule event.

-*  The code name of the parent event.
+*  The name of the parent event.
 You must attach a rule event to a specific registered event.

 *  One or more rules.